microbiomedata/NMDC_documentation/docs/howto_guides/api_gui.md

 example: use regex for full text search: eg.g. {"geo_loc_name.has_raw_value": {"$regex": "Colorado"}} ?

 Add example to netadata endpoint to get dataset curies from study - see new projection parameter

-double check white space between comma separated projections.
+Add example json validation.
+What does the structure look like?
+What does the response look like/mean?